Policies and Institutional Rules

 Fundraisers may not be conducted for private gain of individuals or for-profit businesses.
-Be sure to consult with Student Activities staff early in the fundraising planning process to ensure compliance with applicable rules and policies.
+Consult with Student Activities staff early in the fundraising planning process to ensure compliance with applicable rules and policies.

 Student organizations may present guest speakers who may make speeches, give performances or lead discussions in fixed indoor or outdoor locations on campus with advance approval from Student Activities.
 A guest speaker is not a student, faculty member or staff member.